Nilpotent Types and Fracture Squares in Homotopy Type Theory: Localization

 Given a reflective subuniverse $L$ and a type $X : \UU$, we denote the unit of the $L'$-localization of $X$ by $\eta' : X \to L' X$.

-Given any family of maps $f : \prod_{i : I} A_i \to B_i$, there is an associated reflective subuniverse $L_f$ of $f$-local types \cite[Theorem~2.16]{RSS}.
-As proven in \cite[Lemma~2.15]{CORS}, the separated types with respect to the subuniverse of $f$-local types is precisely the subuniverse of $\suspsym f$-local types.
+Given any family of maps $f : \prod_{i : I} A_i \to B_i$, there is an associated reflective subuniverse $L_f$ of $f$-local types \citep[Theorem~2.16]{RSS}.
+As proven in \citep[Lemma~2.15]{CORS}, the separated types with respect to the subuniverse of $f$-local types are precisely the subuniverse of $\suspsym f$-local types.
 Here $\susp f$ denotes the family $\prod_{i : I} \suspsym A_i \to \suspsym B_i$ given by suspending $f_i$ for each $i : I$.
-Moreover, in the case of localization away from sets of numbers, we have the following: \begin{prop}[{see \cite[Theorem~4.11]{CORS}}] If $X$ is simply connected, then its $\degg(S)$-localization and its $\suspsym \degg(S)$-localization coincide. \end{prop}
+Moreover, in the case of localization away from sets of numbers, we have the following: \begin{prop}[{see \citep[Theorem~4.11]{CORS}}] If $X$ is simply connected, then the natural map $L_{\suspsym \degg(S)}X \to L_{\degg(S)} X$ is an equivalence. \end{prop}

 \begin{defn} Given a reflective subuniverse $L$, we say that a map $f : X \to Y$ is an \define{$L$-equivalence} if $L f : L X \to L Y$ is an equivalence. \end{defn}